 Dr. Lorena Fuentes is Co-Founder and Principal of Ladysmith.
 Lorena earned her PhD from the University of London, Birkbeck, as a School of Social Sciences Fellow and as Chair of the Gender & Social Policy in Latin America Academic Working Group.
 Her recent research analyzes how gender norms shape and constrain policy interventions around gender-based violence and insecurity.
 Lorena is currently a Research Affiliate at the University of California’s Center for Population Research and also proudly serves as an Advisory Board Member of the Justice for My Sister Collective.
 Email Lorena at firstname.lastname@example.org.

-Julia Zulver is a Senior Research Affiliate at Ladysmith.
+Julia Zulver is an AResearcher at Ladysmith.
 She is currently completing her PhD from the University of Oxford, where she is a Commonwealth Scholar and a SSHRC Doctoral Fellow.
 Her research looks at women’s mobilisation in high risk contexts, with a focus in Latin America (including Colombia and El Salvador).
-She has worked for the Centre for Reproductive Rights, the Oxford Poverty and Human Development Initiative, and CONPEACE.
+She has worked for the Centre for Reproductive Rights, and the Oxford Poverty and Human Development Initiative.
 Her work has appeared in Gender and Development, Gender, Place & Culture, Al Jazeera, the Guardian, and Ms Magazine.